jsdom/jsdom/README.md

 In addition to supplying a string, the `JSDOM` constructor can also be supplied binary data, in the form of a Node.js [`Buffer`](https://nodejs.org/docs/latest/api/buffer.html) or a standard JavaScript binary data type like `ArrayBuffer`, `Uint8Array`, `DataView`, etc. When this is done, jsdom will [sniff the encoding](https://html.spec.whatwg.org/multipage/syntax.html#encoding-sniffing-algorithm) from the supplied bytes, scanning for `<meta charset>` tags just like a browser does.

+If the supplied `contentType` option contains a `charset` parameter, that encoding will override the sniffed encoding—unless a UTF-8 or UTF-16 BOM is present, in which case those take precedence.
+(Again, this is just like a browser.)

 This encoding sniffing also applies to `JSDOM.fromFile()` and `JSDOM.fromURL()`.
-In the latter case, just as in a browser, any `Content-Type` headers sent with the response will take priority.
+In the latter case, any `Content-Type` headers sent with the response will take priority, in the same fashion as the constructor's `contentType` option.

 Note that in many cases supplying bytes in this fashion can be better than supplying a string.
 For example, if you attempt to use Node.js's `buffer.toString("utf-8")` API, Node.js will not strip any leading BOMs.
 If you then give this string to jsdom, it will interpret it verbatim, leaving the BOM intact.
 But jsdom's binary data decoding code will strip leading BOMs, just like a browser; in such cases, supplying `buffer` directly will give the desired result.